JoaquinAmatRodrigo/skforecast/README.md

 + Fast and robust prototyping. :zap:
 + Validation and backtesting methods to have a realistic assessment of model performance. :mag:
-+ Models must be deployed in production. :box:
++ Models must be deployed in production. :hammer:
 + Models must be interpretable. :crystal_ball:

 **Documentation: https://skforecast.org** :books: